 Benefits for any hospital length of stay related to childbirth will not be restricted to less than 48 hours after a normal vaginal delivery or 96 hours after a cesarean section.
-You may go home earlier if you and your professional provider determine together this is safe.
+You may go home earlier if you and the attending professional provider determine together this is a safe decision for you and your baby.
 You do not need a prior authorization to stay in the hospital up to these limits.